UB:Abbreviation of the basic currency of UnitedBitcoin, and also abbreviation of UnitedBitcoin, official website: WWW.UB.COM

-The operator of the upgrade contract can assign a unique name to an un-upgraded and unwritten contract on the block chain, and mark the contract as un-cancellable.
+The operator of the upgraded contract can assign a unique name to an un-upgraded and unwritten contract on the blockchain, and mark the contract as un-cancellable.
 This smart contract is invoked by the user or other contract by the contract name.

-Contract virtual machine uses Turing-complete virtual machine for implementation, the contract virtual machine has a high performance, is scalable and can interact with the UnitedBitcoin blockchain, it can enforce bytecode of smart contracts and return the results.
+The contract virtual machine uses Turing-complete virtual machine for implementation.
+The contract virtual machine has a high performance, is scalable and can interact with the UB blockchain.
+It can also enforce bytecode of smart contracts and return the results.

-The contract virtual machine uses the account model to carry out value transfer, which makes it more user-friendly to developers in the preparation of smart contracts, and the UTXO transaction model of UnitedBitcoin Chain is passed through the account abstraction layer.
+The contract virtual machine uses the account model to carry out value transfer, which makes it more user-friendly to developers in the preparation of smart contracts, and the UTXO transaction model of UB’s blockchain is passed through the account abstraction layer.

-Developers can use a variety of high-level programming languages for smart contracts development, and compile and generate contract bytecode to be stored in UnitedBitcoin’s blockchain.
+Developers can use a variety of high-level programming languages for smart contract development, and compile and generate contract bytecode to be stored in UB’s blockchain.

-After weighing different options, UnitedBitcoin has decided to adopt UVM virtual machine which is based on improvements of LUA, and subsequently supports the simulated languages similar to C#, Java and EVM and other types of virtual machines will be added in the future to achieve the most extensive technical community support.
-UVM is one of the most efficient virtual machines, and its underlying language has been used for years in practical applications.
+After weighing different options, UB has decided to adopt UVM virtual machine, which is based on improvements of LUA, and subsequently supports simulated languages similar to C#, Java and EVM.
+Other types of virtual machines will be added in the future to achieve the most extensive technical community support possible.
+UVM is one of the most efficient virtual machines and its underlying language has been used for years in practical applications.

 In terms of security, UVM will remove some functionality such as external IO.
 In terms of stability, the UVM financial dual-process ensures the feature of exits from abnormal processes and continual executions.

-The implementation of smart contracts requires gas, which is the economic cost of implementing smart contracts, and gas in UnitedBitcoin’s Chain uses system base tokens UB.
-Through the gas mechanism, it increases the cost of attacking the blockchain through a large number of sending contracts, and pays for the implementation of the smart contract for the block chain ecosystem.
+The implementation of smart contracts requires gas, which is the economic cost of implementing smart contracts.
+Gas in UB’s Chain uses UBTC as system base coins.
+The gas mechanism increases the cost of attacking the blockchain, through a large number of sending contracts, and pays for the implementation of the smart contract for the blockchain ecosystem.

 Different contract calls require a different amount of gas, depending on the number of contract bytecode instructions and the types of instructions in the execution process.

-Each smart contract has an isolated storage area for housekeeping and to record the status data of this smart contract.
+Each smart contract has an isolated storage area for housekeeping, and to record the status data of the smart contract.
 When the contract is executed, it can modify or query the storage of the contract.
 Changes to the storage can only be submitted to the blockchain if execution succeeds.
-When retroversion of a block of blockchain occurs, the storage of the contract needs to revert back to the state of the past, depending on the history of the storage.
+When retroversion of a block of blockchain occurs, the storage of the contract needs to revert back to its previous state, based on the history of the storage.

 The functions of the smart contract virtual machine are as follows:

 Each smart contract has a contract address, and the contract address can possess blockchain assets and receive transfers.
-During contract execution, in the event of a contract transfer to another address, transactions arising from a contract transfer to another address following the execution of a contract call are called results transactions.
+During contract execution, transactions arising from a contract transfer to another address, following the execution of a contract call, are known as result transactions.
 The result transaction's ScriptPubKey lock script region contains scripts from contract transfers to other addresses.
 The assets of the contract address are transferred out of contract execution and consensus, without the need for a private key to sign the behavior of the contract address asset.

-Currently, the Bitcoin network mines blocks once every ten minutes.
-This means that the fastest a transaction between two parties can take place is ten minutes, but to ensure this users have to pay higher fees – which can be excessive due to network congestion.
-Often, users need to wait even longer for their transactions to confirm if they did not want to pay the highest fees – or worse, transactions are abandoned.
+Currently, the Bitcoin network mines blocks once every 10 minutes.
+This means that the fastest a transaction between two parties can take place is 10 minutes.
+But to ensure this, users have to pay higher fees – which can be excessive due to network congestion.
+Often, users need to wait even longer for their transactions to confirm if they do not want to pay the highest fees, or worse, transactions can be abandoned altogether.
 This makes quick transfers virtually impossible on the Bitcoin network.
-A solution to this – along with the SegWit implementation and larger blocksizes mentioned above – is something called the Lightning Network.
-The Lightning Network is an off-chain payment channel which parties can set up for near-instant transactions with low to no fees.
-These secure, and the only time these transactions go on-chain are when parties enter or leave contracts.
+A solution to this, along with the SegWit implementation and larger block sizes mentioned above, is something called the lightning network.
+The lightning network is an off-chain payment channel, which parties can set up for near-instant transactions, at low fees.
+These transactions are secure, and the only time they go on-chain are when parties enter or leave contracts.

 Features of Lightning Network: